 – Whether or not the clubface hits where intended (grips stop this) – with worn-down grips, it might be more difficult for the clubface to perfectly hit where you intend it.

 – Whether or not your golf clubs are in good condition – any cracks, chips, dents, etc. on a set of golf clubs can affect their performance and durability over time.
 It’s important to keep them clean and avoid exposing them to extreme weather conditions like rain when possible (bad weather can cause rust)

-The way they’re stored – keeping them out in the sun with wet grips is bad news!
+Keeping golf clubs out in the sun with wet grips is a bad practice!
 Avoid storing them outside unless necessary because direct sunlight will degrade plastic parts quickly while moisture from humidity may shorten metal shafts’ lifespan; store inside at room temperature instead if possible.

 How long do golf drivers last?

 A golf driver usually has a lifetime of two years.
 This is because the club head wears down so quickly with repeated use and impacts to ground, cart paths, or greens that it will lose its effectiveness over time.
 If you are already thinking about how long your clubs last then consider upgrading your set every few years; this can help increase performance as well as reduce wear on the old drivers in your bag!

 Not only do we want to make sure that our clubs stay at their best for longer periods of play but they also need to be replaced more often than other types of golf equipment since these pieces have such an impact on accuracy and distance off the tee box.
 We recommend checking out new sets yearly if not sooner depending upon how much you play.

 If you have a swing speed of less than 110 mph, then your clubs will last for around two years before the desired distance off the tee box diminishes and accuracy is compromised.
 This means that golfers with slower swings speeds should be replacing their club heads every year to keep them at optimum performance levels.